Biography

 In 2024 Nina started her other project “Hearts in Harmony” - accessible concert for autistic kids.
 Nina’s initiative was widely supported by the local community, as well as got a national recognition with a NASSP grant for students and media sponsorship from the Seattle’s Classical King FM.

 Nina is a gifted musician with a deep sense of music and won many awards at regional and international competitions.
+See her awards below.

 See awards